-Miami, FL Attorney for Boat Accidents Caused by a Defective Repair
+Miami Attorney for Accidents Caused by a Faulty Boat Repair

 Our lead trial lawyer Brett Rivkind has an international reputation for dedication and excellence.
 His hard work and success have been recognized extensively through awards and special recognitions.

 Boats are almost as common as cars and other vehicles in Florida.
 Boaters must make sure that the vessel is in good working condition and that it is repaired and maintained properly before taking it out on the water.
 Many boating accidents are caused by defective repairs to the vessel, causing it to crash into other boats or to sink on its own.
 These kinds of accidents could be held against the boat operator and the company that negligently repaired the vessel.

 At Rivkind Margulies & Rivkind P.A., our Miami, FL attorneys for boat accidents caused by a defective repair have assisted many Floridians and tourists assert legal claims for compensation after a careless boat repair service.
 We are ready to put our experience to use for you.
 Call our law offices today for a free legal consultation on your injury claim.
 Our phone number is (305) 204-5369.